Pathoschild/canimod.github.io/guides/creating-a-smapi-mod.md

    }
    ```

-### Trying your mod
+### Try your mod

 1. Build the project.
+2. Copy the mod into your game's `Mods` folder (only if you didn't do step 2 of _[configure the build](#configure-the-build)_).
-2. In the game's `Mods` directory, add a folder with your mod's name.
+   1. In the game's `Mods` directory, add a folder with your mod's name.
-3. Copy your `manifest.json` and compiled files into the folder you created.
+   2. Copy your `manifest.json` and compiled files into the folder you created.
-4. Run the game through SMAPI.
+3. Run the game through SMAPI.

 The mod so far will just send a message to the console window whenever you press a key in the game: